She was trending on Twitter. Strangers were calling her ugly.

 "I felt like I just had imposter syndrome the whole time I was there.
 Every day I was like, 'Oh my gosh, I cannot believe I'm here.
 Am I supposed to be here?
 Did they make a mistake?
 Am I the wrong person?'"
 (Far Out Magazine)

-And it showed up in a Hollywood Reporter interview that went viral:
+Then there's the Hollywood Reporter interview that went viral:

 "If I wanted to take a six-month break, I don't have income to cover that.
 I don't have someone supporting me, I don't have anyone I can turn to, to pay my bills or call for help."
 (THR)

-"I think women — no matter what field they're in — have to deal with this gap, between our public persona or society's expectations of us, and who we really are."
+"I think women, no matter what field they're in, have to deal with this gap, between our public persona or society's expectations of us, and who we really are."
 (Israel Hayom)

 She knows the gap exists.
 She's built her entire career inside it.